 Asana and the Nervous System

 How can a physical practice help us to develop the mental/emotional stability that allows us to remain balanced no matter what difficulties we might face?
-What asana does best is balance the nervous system.
+What asana does best is relax the nervous system.
 The slow, gentle movements of asana practice, combined with relaxed, deep breathing, help us shift from the sympathetic (fight or flight) side of our autonomic nervous system to the parasympathetic (rest and digest) side.
 When our physical bodies are at ease, our minds have a harmonious place to dwell.

 In 21st-century America, most of us spend a great deal of our time in our sympathetic nervous system—working long hours and scheduling ourselves so that we leave no time for such “non-productive” practices as relaxing.
 When we do decide to relax, we often entertain ourselves with intense, adrenaline-pumping TV shows and films.
 We like our music loud and fast.
 As a culture, we’re “sensation junkies,” as I once heard meditation teacher Sylvia Boorstein put it.
 Constant stimulation makes us feel alive.